RH-Games/OpenGL-SpaceSim/README.md

 ## See main.cpp for code

-LINE 89 - Display: Setup the light locations, object locations
+Line 89 - Display: Setup the light locations, object locations

 Line 306 - void process Keys: input controls and movement of the ship when a button is pressed

-Line 375 and 389 - Key Up and Down: use switch case to see which key is being pressed.
+Line 375 and 389 - Key Up and Down: use a switch case to see which key is being pressed.

 Line 407 - main: main is used to call different functions for the simulation.